musana-engineering/musana.engineering.github.io/_posts/2025-9-13-planet-scale-network-orchestration-on-azure.markdown

 tags: [ai, mlops, devops, kubernetes, azureml, snowflake, argo]
 ---

-Microsoft Azure’s network is massivev60+ regions, 220+ datacenters, 170+ edge sites, and 165,000 miles of fiber.
-For platform engineers, it’s a unique canvas to build planet-scale architectures for globally available applications.
+Microsoft Azure’s network is massive with 60+ regions, 220+ datacenters, 170+ edge sites, and 165,000 miles of fiber.
+For platform engineers, it’s a unique canvas to build planet scale network architectures for globally available applications.
 The challenge?
 Orchestration at scale.
 Manually wiring regions, enforcing security policies worldwide, and ensuring resilience isn’t practical.

-The answer is automation and intent-based management.
+The answer is automation and intent based management.
 At the center of this approach is Azure Virtual Network Manager (AVNM), which unifies regional VNets into a cohesive, intelligent global fabric.

 This post shows how to use AVNM and Infrastructure as Code (IaC) to design, automate, and manage a secure, scalable, and resilient global network on Azure.